 Aircraft are mounted on flying stands.
 These bases are ignored for the purpose of the game, simply measuring from the model in the same way as any other unit.
 Note that other models can be placed on top of the flight stand base if necessary (if the aircraft finishes its move directly over them for example).
-Flight stands should be no taller than approximately 70mm.
+All flight stands should be between 50mm and 70mm tall.